SkrFractals/RgbFractalGen/Cs/RgbFractalGenCs/README.txt

 - Will restart the generator (only useful if something goes wrong or you have random settings enabled)

-Generation Options:
-- Only Image: Will only render one still image
-- Animation RAM: Will render the animation without encoding a GIF, about 2x faster, but can't export the file afterwards
-- Local GIF: Will encode a GIF during the generation, so you could save it when finished.
-- Global GIF: Will encode a GIF while only analyzing the first frame's colors.
-Not recommended when shifting hues.
-- Mp4: Will encode an Mp4. (not currently available)
-- All Param: Will generate all the CutFunction seeds instead of a zoom.
-- Hash Param: Like All param, but it's used to export all the unique seeds into a file.

 Help:
 - Displays this text, you might already know this though...